 The large selection of products is the greatest plus point of the value proposition.
 And Amazon has a different way.
 It makes it possible to offer selection without inflation costs or having inventory to sit in the warehouse for ages and block the working capital.

 Amazon Kindle Direct Publishing (KDP) platform allows thousands of independent authors to publish their books.
-The plan enriches the author with around 30-70% of the sales as a royalty.
+The plan enriches the author with around 30-70% of the sales as royalty.

 Due to competitive technology, pre-designed business models lose their values.
 But a well-managed business model can capture value for a long period of time.